Here’s how to make your everyday life better!

 During my own crisis, my thoughts and the way I thought about myself were not good.
 I had enough confidence in myself from a professional standpoint, but I had low self-esteem when it came to how I thought about myself as a person.

-Tips to better understand your emotions and physical reactions:
+Tips for identifying your emotions and physical reactions:

 • Where in your body do you feel discomfort?

 What we think about ourselves affects how we perceive a situation.
 We are not always conscious of our thought patterns.
-But it is important to identify the negative thoughts that affect your faith that you can master a situation.
+It’s important to identify the negative thoughts that affect your belief in your ability to cope.

 When I learned to understand my own response patterns, it was much easier for me to work to change them.
 It is important to be aware of the resistance you have to change, and motivate yourself to shift from thought to action.

-I asked myself: How can I find a way to get tougher in setting limits for myself?
+I asked myself: How can I find a way to get tougher in setting limits for myself and say more no?

 We often set our own limits, and it’s easy to find excuses for not doing things that we think is a little bit scary.
 It’s better to be safe.

 To get ahead, we must dare to challenge ourself.
 Set goals (not too big).
-One step at a time.
+One step at a time, and you will gradually become more confident.

 It is one thing to set limits, but it is the reaction I get afterwards that I have had to work with to be able to stand it – and to dare to do it again.
 What I did then is that I worked with myself mentally with the help of different techniques.